Call for Abstract

 - Track 6-5The genomic revolution

 The superficial mycoses -these are superficial cosmetic fungal infections of the skin or hair shaft.
-No living tissue is invaded and there is no cellular response from the host.
-Essentially no pathological changes are elicited.

 The subcutaneous mycoses - these are chronic, localized infections of the skin and subcutaneous tissue following the traumatic implantation of the aetiologic agent.